-- 1. All willing and eligible vessel occupants have an opportunity to relocate into safe housing within the timeframes for vessel departure/removal under the BCDC settlement agreement. - 2.
-RBRA obtains sufficient information from others to meet its reporting requirements under the BCDC settlement agreement.
+- 1. All willing and eligible vessel occupants have an opportunity to relocate into safe housing within the timeframes for vessel departure/removal under the 2021 agreement with the Bay Conservation & Development Commission (BCDC). - 2.
+RBRA obtains sufficient information from others to monitor and report progress in vessel occupants' relocation to safe housing.